bruna-genz/space-burna/README.md

 **To install the game locally**
 - Download or clone the [game repository](https://github.com/bruna-genz/shooter_game/tree/testing).
 - Navigate to the game root directory from your terminal.
-- Install the required packages with the following comand:
+- Install the required packages with the following command:
 ```
 npm i
 ```